zeppe-lin/mkinitramfs/README.md

 This distribution is a fork of illiliti's tinyramfs as of commit 8abfcc9 (Fri May 21 2021) with the following differences:
-- the man pages have been completely rewritten
+- the man pages have been completely rewritten in POD format
-- added smdev hook
+- added experimental smdev hook
 - luks hook have been modified to ask the password if header/key-file is not defined
 - added resume hook (to resume machines from hibernation)